zhouhufeng/FAVORannotator/README.md

 [![License: GPL v3](https://img.shields.io/badge/License-GPLv3-blue.svg)](https://www.gnu.org/licenses/gpl-3.0)

 # **FAVORannotator**
-FAVORannotator is an R program for performing functional annotation of any genetic study (e.g. whole-genome/whole-exome sequencing/Genome Wide Association Studies) studies using FAVOR backend database and build in the functional annotation data alongside with the input genotype data (VCF) to create all-in-one aGDS file.
+FAVORannotator is an R program for performing functional annotation of any genetic study (e.g. Whole-Genome/Whole-Exome Sequencing/Genome-Wide Association Studies) using the [FAVOR backend database](https://favor.genohub.org) to create an annotated Genomic Data Structure (aGDS) file by storing the genotype data (in VCF or GDS format) and their functional annotation data in an all-in-one file.

 ## Introduction

-FAVORannotator is an open-source pipeline for functionally annotating and efficiently storing the genotype and variant functional annotation data of any genetic study (GWAS/WES/WGS).
-Functional annotation data is stored alongside with genotype data in the all-in-one aGDS file format, through using the FAVORannotator.
-It facilitates downstream association analysis (Figure 1).
-It converts a genotype VCF input file to a GDS file, searches the variants in the GDS file using the FAVOR database for their functional annotations, and then integrates these annotations into the GDS file to create an aGDS file.
-This aGDS file allows both genotype and functional annotation data to be stored in a single file (Figure 1).
-Furthermore, FAVORannotator can be conveniently integrated into the STAARpipeline, a rare variant association analysis tool for WGS/WES studies, to perform association analysis of large-scale genetic data.
+FAVORannotator is an open-source pipeline for functionally annotating and efficiently storing the genotype and variant functional annotation data of any genetic study (e.g. GWAS/WES/WGS).
+Functional annotation data is stored alongside with genotype data in an all-in-one aGDS file, through using the FAVORannotator.
+It then facilitates a wide range of functionally-informed downstream analyses (Figure 1).

+FAVORannotator first converts a genotype VCF input file to a GDS file, searches the variants in the GDS file using the FAVOR database for their functional annotations, and then integrates these annotations into the GDS file to create an aGDS file.
+This aGDS file allows both genotype and functional annotation data to be stored in a single unified file (Figure 1).
+Furthermore, FAVORannotator can be conveniently integrated into [STAARpipeline](https://github.com/xihaoli/STAARpipeline), a rare variant association analysis tool, to perform association analysis of large-scale WGS/WES studies.

 ![FAVORannotator workflow](https://github.com/zhouhufeng/FAVORannotator/blob/main/Docs/Tutorial/Figures/figure1.png)

 _Figure 1.
 FAVORannotator workflow._

 ## Obtain the database
-1. Download the FAVORannotator data file from here (download [URL](http://favor.genohub.org)).
+1. Download the FAVORannotator data file from here ([download URL](http://favor.genohub.org), under the "FAVORannotator" tab).
 2. Decompress the downloaded data.

 ## FAVORannotator two versions (SQL and CSV)